sptrakesh/config-db/README.md

 * **cache** - The column family used to indicate that the specified *key* is stored as a *cache* entry.

+### Backup
+Daily backups are performed and saved under the `storage.backupPath` configured.
+The maximum number of previous backups to maintain can be configured using the `storage.maxBackups` property.
+RocksDB makes incremental backups, and the cost of initialising the *BackupEngine* is proportional to the number of old backups.

 ### Peering
 Each instance is designed to run independently.
 It is possible to configure instances to run as a *co-ordinated cluster* by configuring *peers* for each instance.
 There is